amblafont/notes/omega-gpd.md

 ## Strictification

-We believe there is a strictification functor F : W → S But then, consider the coherence x,y:⋆, f,g : x=y, α:f=g  ⊢ coh : x=y
+We believe there is a strictification functor F : W → S.
+But then, consider the coherence x,y:⋆, f,g : x=y, α:f=g  ⊢ coh : x=y
 How is this coherence cell strictified?
 It seems we have to make an arbitrary choice between f and g.